RyanLLLLLL/tetris/README.md

 - To start, import with "from tetris import tetrisGame".

-- To setup a game, assign "tetrisGame()" as a variable to access later.
+- To setup a game, assign "tetrisGame()" as a variable to access later. ex: game = tetrisGame()

 - Call "game.update()" 60 times per second
 - At any time, call: